shuozhixu/FYRE2024/README.md

 Ductile metal fractures have traditionally been attributed to the growth of voids.
 With increasing strain, the metal's deformation becomes irreversible, and the voids expand more rapidly.
 As the strain increases further, neighboring voids interact and coalesce into larger ones, eventually leading to crack propagation within the metal.

-In this project, we will employ atomistic simulations to calculate the strength of a Cu single crystal containing a spherical nanovoid.
+In this project, we will employ atomistic simulations to calculate the yield strength of a Cu single crystal containing a spherical nanovoid.
 We aim to answer these three questions:

-- How does the void size affect the material strength?
+- How does the void size affect the yield strength?
-- How do the stacking fault energies affect the void size-dependent material strength?
+- How do the stacking fault energies affect the void size-dependent yield strength?
-- Related to the second question, can we train a machine learning (ML) model to predict the strength?
+- Related to the second question, can we train a machine learning (ML) model to predict the yield strength?

-Please read the following journal articles to understand how the strength of a void-containing material can be calculated using atomistic simulations:
+Please read the following journal articles to understand how the deformation of a void-containing material is modeled in atomistic simulations:

 - Shuozhi Xu, Yanqing Su, Saeed Zare Chavoshi, [Deformation of periodic nanovoid structures in Mg single crystals](http://dx.doi.org/10.1088/2053-1591/aaa678), Mater.
 Res.
 Express 5 (2018) 016523
 - Shuozhi Xu, Yanqing Su, Dengke Chen, Longlei Li, [Plastic deformation of Cu single crystals containing an elliptic cylindrical void](http://dx.doi.org/10.1016/j.matlet.2017.02.005), Mater.
 Lett.
 193 (2017) 283--287
 - Shuozhi Xu, Yanqing Su, [Nanovoid growth in BCC $\alpha$-Fe: Influences of initial void geometry](http://dx.doi.org/10.1088/0965-0393/24/8/085015), Modelling Simul.
 Mater.
 Sci.
 Eng.
 24 (2016) 085015
 - Yanqing Su, Shuozhi Xu, [On the role of initial void geometry in plastic deformation of metallic thin films: A molecular dynamics study](http://dx.doi.org/10.1016/j.msea.2016.09.091), Mater.
 Sci.
 Eng.
 A 678 (2016) 153--164

 Note: all papers above were on 2D voids.
 More papers, including those on 3D voids, can be found [here](https://drive.google.com/drive/folders/10zcbMxHpxCnG1PrJtRhMz4cvf44nXNWz?usp=sharing).
+We will only consider a 3D, spherical void, in this project.

 ## Generalized stacking fault energy